shoebham/shoebham.github.io/about/README.md

 ## Contact

 I'm reachable using the nickname @shubhwym or @shoebham (whichevers available, i know both are lame but i am sorry i lack creativity) on most platforms.
-From a social media perspective, I occasionally look into the following platforms:
+Below are some of my social media handles

 - <a href="https://twitter.com/shubhwym">twitter</a>
 - <a href="https://linkedin.com/in/shoebham">LinkedIn</a>